2022 Virtual MVRMA Workshop Series

 The Land and Water Boards of the Mackenzie Valley, the Review Board, and government departments and agencies involved in the co-management system will be discussing successful and not-so-successful examples of closure and reclamation within the Mackenzie Valley, hearing from Traditional Knowledge Holders about the importance and their experiences with incorporation of Traditional Knowledge into closure planning, an overview of the closure planning framework within the Mackenzie Valley, first-hand industry experience with the challenges of progressive reclamation, an overview from the GNWT on how security is managed, and some upcoming initiatives to advance closure and reclamation planning.

-Parties may contact Sarah Elsasser with questions or comments.
+Parties may contact Kate Mansfield with questions or comments.

 Previous MVRMA Summary Reports